 DETERMINATION OF PRICE BY DEMAND AND SUPPLY.
 In a perfectly competitive or free Market economy, prices are determined by the interaction of the forces of demand and supply.
-The determination of prices by the interaction of the forces of demand and supply is what is referred to as price system or price mechanism.
+The determination of price by the interaction of the forces of demand and supply is what is referred to as a price system or price mechanism.

 - Identify and explain the interaction between the forces of demand and supply in determining the market price.

 - Explain the effect of changes in demand and supply on the equilibrium price and quantity.

 - Explain the elasticity of demand and supply with the use of curves and mathematical expressions.

 - Explain and use the concept of elasticity to analyze the price policy of firms\’ maximum and minimum price control.